In the wild, hamsters like to burrow into the ground and build nests. These nests are built with natural hamster bedding they find in the wild.

 In this article, we look at some of the best hamster bedding materials, as well as some materials that are best avoided.

-Firstly, what materials should NOT be used as hamster bedding?
+What materials should NOT be used as bedding?

 Not all bedding materials sold in pet stores are suitable for your hamster.
 Unfortunately, many unsuitable materials are available and staff often lack the necessary knowledge to advise customers properly.

 For example, some stores will sell pine and cedar wood shavings as hamster bedding.
 We DO NOT recommend using these materials in your hamster cage!

 Pine and cedar wood can be abrasive and can splinter into sharp pieces.
 These sharp splinters can then cut your hamster, causing injuries and potentially leading to infection.
 These woods can also react to your hamster’s urine and give off toxic fumes that harm your hamster’s breathing.

 Pet stores also stock “fluffy bedding”.
 People are often tempted to buy fluffy bedding as it is very soft and, understandably, they want their hamsters to be as comfortable as possible.
 However, fluffy bedding is made from artificial fibers that are difficult for hamsters to digest if they try to eat them.
 Also, hamsters have small, fragile legs, which can get injured when they become tangled in fluffy bedding.